What is Shopify Inventory Management and How to fulfill orders on Shopify?

 Fulfillment services may be charged by different methods, however, the most widely used charging approach is per unit/pallet.
 Also, the cost keeps adding up for the storage, packaging, bundling, gift services, and other custom services that you may sign up for.

-Automatic fulfill an order on Shopify enable store owners to automate the fulfillment process and not remain seated in front of the computer whenever an order is received.
-The auto fulfillment order is ideal when:
+Automatic fulfill order on Shopify enables store owners to automate the fulfillment process and not remain seated in front of the computer whenever an order is received.
+The auto fulfillment order is ideal according to Shopify experts when:

 - You are using a third-party fulfillment service